Minestom/Minestom/.github/README.md

 # Why Minestom?
 Minecraft has evolved a lot since its release, and most of the servers today do not take advantage of vanilla features, which leads to performance struggles.

-Our target audience are developers who wish to make a server that benefits very little from vanilla features, such as a minigame or KitPVP server.
+Our target audience are developers who wish to make a server that benefits very little from vanilla features, such as a mini game or KitPVP server.

 The goal is to offer more performance for those who need it.
 In other words, it makes sense to use Minestom when it will take less time implementing every missing feature you want, rather than removing every vanilla feature that will slow you down.